 What does this mean in practice?
 How much cocaine would it take to reach the drug driving limit?

-A typical ‘line’ contains between 35 mg to 100 mg of cocaine.
+A typical ‘line’ contains between 35 micrograms to 100 micrograms of cocaine.
 However this depends on a variety of factors including what the drug has been adulterated (cut) with.
 For example, some quantities of cocaine have been found to contain a level of purity of less than 5% whilst the ‘street’ average is usually around 50% pure cocaine.
 For this reason, it is difficult to say how much a person would need to take before they reach the limit; however common sense would say that the answer is “not very much at all”.
 The limits have been set in such a way as to allow only for “accidental” exposure.
 Also, you would need to take into consideration individual characteristics such as the body’s metabolic rate (the rate at which a person’s body breaks down the substance), height and gender etc. The answer of how much cocaine would it take to reach the drug driving limit would therefore differ from person to person.

 Is the cocaine drug driving limit unfair?

 When the government was considering setting the cocaine drug driving limit, it enlisted a panel of advisers ranging from specialists in pharmacokinetics (the science of what the body does to a drug), pharmacology and psychopharmacology, forensic toxicology, misuse of drugs, clinical practice, mental health, addiction science and transport safety.
 After considering all of the options, and the evidence relating to the point at which a user would become at risk of a road traffic accident or impaired driving, the recommended cocaine limit for driving that they came to was 80 micrograms of cocaine per litre of blood and 500 micrograms of benzoylecgonine per litre of blood; much higher than the limits that are in place today.
-The actual limits are set at only 10mg for cocaine and 50mg for the metabolite.
+The actual limits are set at only 10 micrograms for cocaine and 50 micrograms for the metabolite.

 What is the sentence for driving whilst over the cocaine drug driving limit?